mrgitics/todo-app-eks-terraform/README.md

     ClusterIP: Internal networking for backend and database access.

 ## Additional Notes
     Security: This setup uses basic security configurations suitable for testing and demonstration.
-In a production setup, consider using Secrets Manager, secure VPC configurations, and IAM roles with minimal privileges.

 ## Credits
     Developed by Andor Margitics as part of a DevOps exercise to demonstrate containerization, Terraform deployment, and AWS EKS orchestration.

-## Future Improvements
-    Add authentication for users.
-    Implement input validation on the frontend.
-    Enhance database security by using AWS Secrets Manager for credentials.